OSU Wexner Medical Center Chooses HDR for New Hospital Tower

 About HDR's Healthcare Experience

-At HDR, we blend our deep knowledge of healthcare delivery with our understanding of how environments can shape behaviors and outcomes to create solutions for clients that respect the human impact of their work — solutions that champion human-centered design, solve real problems, make lives better and advance wellness, well-being, healing and cures.
+At HDR, we blend our deep knowledge of healthcare delivery with our understanding of how environments can shape behaviours and outcomes to create solutions for clients that respect the human impact of their work — solutions that champion human-centred design, solve real problems, make lives better and advance wellness, well-being, healing and cures.

 For more than a century, HDR has partnered with clients to shape communities and push the boundaries of what’s possible.
 Our expertise spans 10,000 employees, in more than 225 locations around the world — and counting.
 Our engineering, architecture, environmental and construction services bring an impressive breadth of knowledge to every project.
 Our optimistic approach to finding innovative solutions defined our past and drives our future.